nequalszero/PoliticalContributions/README.md

 Several writing scripts: `write_associations.rb`, `write_results.rb`, and `write_statistics.rb` are then called by `processed_data.rb` to write the Ruby data hashes to importable JavaScript objects.

 ## JavaScript-side Information
-Note: Due to time constraints, the client side portion of this project was hastily adapted from my [SearchTesting project](searchtest)
+Note: Due to time constraints, the client side portion of this project was hastily adapted from my [SearchTesting project][searchtest]
 [searchtest]: https://nequalszero.github.io/SearchTesting/
 The JavaScript objects written by the Ruby side are imported into the App component, found at `frontend/components/app`.
 There are only 2 main components currently, the `BarChart` and the `NavigationTabs`.
 The `BarChart` itself is split into several subcomponents, the `axes`, the `chart area`, the `grid`, and the `chart` title.
 The `axes` are rendered first, and `refs` to their scales are used to then create the `grid` and `chart area`.
 A combination of `d3` and `React` are used to update the `DOM Tree`.